 Giving and Responding to the News in English

 I have listed below the expressions we can use to give both good and bad news followed by a quick situation that may give rise to such a statement.
 Then I have followed that with typical responses we use for both bad and good news with some appropriate words.
 In many situations where the news is not seriously bad or so excitingly good then more reserved or calmer responses are more appropriate (like too bad, how awful or that’s unfortunate) but where the news is extreme then the response is usually similar:

 - wow, that’s wonderful

 you have been awarded a bonus by the management in recognition of your achievements this year.

-You know that old car in the garage that we have been trying to sell for months?
-Well someone at last has seen the advert came around earlier today and offered us the price we were asking!!
+Do you know that old car in the garage that we have been trying to sell for months?
+Well someone, at last, has seen the advert came around earlier today and offered us the price we were asking!!

 Giving Bad News in English